vetienne74/DjanGo/README.md

 ## Description

-DjanGo is a versatile C++ tool for modelling wave propagation with finite-difference & finite-element numerical methods.
-Initially developped for seismic wave propagation, it includes also capabilities for sound and music modelling.
-Moreover, it should be possible to adapt DjanGo to model any kind of waves (mechanical, electromagnetic and so on).
+DjanGo is a versatile C++ tool for modelling wave propagation with finite-difference & finite-element methods.
+It targets applications towards wave propagation in water and sound modelling.
 Anyone who is interested in using DjanGo or contributing to its development is invited to contact me.

 Features of DjanGo
 - Wave propagation formulation